 They went through the man-trap, and Cree allowed Michelle to settle down at her target point.
 Then, he came up behind her and began talking as he helped her load her first magazine, showing her how to use the speed loader.

 “What are the fundamentals?”
 Cree asked, and listened intently as Michelle recited the basics.
 “Okay, so let’s see what you can do.
 Slam the magazine in, then rack the slide back and let it go.”

 Michelle followed the instructions, seemingly forgetting the loud pops around her for a moment.
-Then, she moved held the firearm up and looked up the back of it.
+Then, she moved held the firearm up, and looked at the back of it.
 “Now, make a castle… the site posts are the towers, and you need to line them all up, making them the same height.”
 Michelle nodded understanding, as Cree continued talking in a calm voice.
-“Focus on the middle tower, the front site post, and allow the target to become a blur behind it.”
-Michelle adjusted her position slightly, and took a few shallow breaths.
+“Focus on the middle tower, the front sight post, and allow the target to become a blur behind it.”
+Michelle adjusted her position slightly and took a few shallow breaths.

 “Focus on your breathing and where your middle tower is as you pull the trigger back smooth as silk.
-Front site, breath, front site, breath.”
+The front site, breath, front site, breath.”
 Cree kept repeating the last two instructions until BANG!
 “Let the gun go bang.”